Are You Suffering Due to Boy Scout Sex Abuse?

 Potential Legal Remedies for Childhood Sexual Abuse

-The outcome of a lawsuit is never guaranteed, of course, which can make the decision to proceed with one difficult for survivors who worry about reliving their trauma in public forums.
+The outcome of a lawsuit is never guaranteed, of course.
+This can make the decision to proceed with one difficult for survivors.
 At Abels & Annes, we never pressure any client to take legal steps that make them uncomfortable.
-Our mission, instead, is to provide sound, compassionate legal advice and to counsel our clients in making the decisions most helpful to them.
+Our mission, instead, is to provide sound, compassionate legal advice.
+And if you move forward with a case, we will fight for justice on your behalf.

 The Extended Statute of Limitations for Childhood Sexual Abuse in Chicago

-Illinois law protects the rights of survivors of childhood sexual abuse, in part, by giving them an extended period of time to take legal action for damages.
-Normally, a person injured by another in Chicago must file a claim within a relatively short statute of limitations period that begins to run on the date of the injury.
+Illinois law looks to protect the rights of survivors of childhood sexual abuse.
+In part, by giving them a much longer period of time to take legal action for damages.
+Normally, a person that sustains an injury in Chicago must file a claim within two years.
+For an injury to a minor, the statute is typically two years from your 18th birthday.
 Failing to file a claim within that period results in the claim expiring and the victim losing the right to compensation.

 In cases of childhood sexual abuse, however, Illinois law allows a survivor to file suit: